corentin-vanaquer/corentin-vanaquer/README.md

+# :sun_with_face: Welcome to my github profil
+---

-Hi there, my name is Corentin and I am a web developper
+* I am a web developper based in Rennes. :fr:

-I've been lately focusing on Javascript - NodeJS and building/optimazing Database
+* Specialized in Javascript Node.js, I love building APIs and optimize databases.

+* HAve a look at my (portfolio)[https://corentinvanaquer.netlify.app/]